 Why is it hard to talk about money?
 What do we have to get right today?
 What is your money story?
 Have you written your purpose statement?
-We’re pleased to share the recap from our inaugural 2020 event: Money, Power & Purpose: Aligning Your Finances With Your Future.
+We’re pleased to share the recap from our event: Money, Power & Purpose: Aligning Your Finances With Your Future.
 We’ve included key takeaways, photos and a save the date for an upcoming event.

 Thanks to all those who attended we raised $825 for Junior Achievement of the Palm Beaches & Treasure Coast and $3,026 for Girl Scouts of Greater Chicago and Northwest Indiana.
 Click on the links to learn more about how they are making an impact on youth in our communities.

 First, we kick off this recap with a thought-provoking video including past speaker and distinguished Chicago-based Benefit and Compensation Attorney, Carrie Byrnes.
 We invited past speakers to the CAP STRAT Studio for candid conversations and to capture their most empowering advice.
 Watch Barbara and Carrie discuss that one thing many of us give up too quickly.

 Money, Power & Purpose are topics important to all women.
 Below are our key points from the program.
 We all have a relationship with money – we can’t really avoid it, can we?
 Money is part of our life.
 So, why is it so hard for us to talk about it?
 61% of women would rather talk about their own death than money!?!
 Talking about money is not vulgar or being greedy.
 It’s smart!
 Let’s own our responsibility to talk about money and break the cycle of silence.